 But the hypocrisy, superficiality, and moral darkness of the world he had fought so hard against was still there.
-All through the gay tumultuous night of the fancy dress ball, the implacable modern world remained outside waiting for him.
+All through the gay tumultuous night of the fancy dress ball near the end of the story, the implacable modern world remained outside waiting for him.
 It was returning with the dawn – the party was over – it was Harry’s destiny to face again what was out there and I’m sure he knew it.
 For if the steppenwolves among us won’t do that, who will?

 Yes, the lone Steppenwolf belongs in those streets at night.
 That’s who he is.
 That’s why we love him.
 And, in fact, he is still there.

 For the ending of Hesse’s book is not where it appears to be.
 It’s not on the last page where Harry’s self appears to be merging with Pablo’s and Hermine’s.
 The ending is actually in the beginning, in the prologue.

 The narrator of the prologue, who has read the diary, confesses his affection for this “wolf of the steppes” that had “lost its way and strayed into towns and the life of the herd”, then concludes:

 “No, I am sure he has not taken his own life.
 He is still alive and somewhere wearily goes up and down the stairs of strange houses…..sits for days in libraries and nights in taverns…. he has not killed himself, for a glimmer of of a belief still tells us that he is to drink this frightful suffering in his heart to the dregs.”